-- For the purpose of our audit we used overall Group materiality of \$3.9 million, which represents approximately 5% of the Group's profit before tax. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose Group profit before tax as the benchmark because the Group is a profit oriented entity and because, in our view, it is one of the metrics against which the performance of the Group is most commonly measured and it is a generally accepted benchmark in the travel industry. - We selected 5% based on our professional judgement noting that it is also within the range of commonly acceptable profit related thresholds in the industry.
+- For the purpose of our audit we used overall Group materiality of \$5.2 million, which represents approximately 5% of the Group's profit before tax. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose Group profit before tax as the benchmark because the Group is a profit oriented entity and because, in our view, it is one of the metrics against which the performance of the Group is most commonly measured and it is a generally accepted benchmark. - We selected 5% based on our professional judgement noting that it is also within the range of commonly acceptable profit related thresholds.